 Are you looking for books on herbal medicine?
 We have listed a few of what we think are the best herbal medicine books you can find!
-Having one or two copies of books on herbs and their uses may come in handy anytime, whether you’re simply choosing to live a healthy lifestyle or your on the hunt for natural healing alternatives.
+Having one or two copies of books on herbs and their uses may come in handy anytime, whether you’re simply choosing to live a healthy lifestyle or you’re on the hunt for natural healing alternatives.
 Plus, boosting your knowledge about herbs may help you think of healthy new ways to use kratom.
 Read on to learn how these books on herbal medicine may benefit you.

 1. Rosemary Gladstar’s Herbal Recipes for Vibrant Health

 In this book, renowned herbalist Rosemary Gladstar provides 175 natural home remedies.
 She offers alternatives to commercial pharmaceuticals in the form of recipes for tea, tonic, salves, and oil, among others.
 These natural homemade remedies address a wide range of everyday ailments, even including natural beauty regimens.
-What’s great about this book of herbal recipes is that it has natural treatments that are specifically targeted to every family member—men, women, children, and the elderly.
+What’s great about this book of herbal recipes is that it has natural treatments specifically targeted to every family member—men, women, children, and the elderly.

 2. Bartram’s Encyclopedia of Herbal Medicine